 Gum Disease Prevention

 When plaque and tartar are not properly removed from the teeth, it can lead to gingivitis.
 In order to reduce plaque and tartar buildup on the teeth, patients should brush at least twice a day and floss their teeth at least once a day.
 Practicing a proper oral hygiene routine is key to improving your dental health and reducing your risk of gum disease.
-In addition to an excellent oral hygiene routine, we also suggest that patients visit the dentist for periodontal therapy, or gum disease screenings and routine dental cleanings.
+In addition to an excellent oral hygiene routine, we also suggest that patients visit the dentist for periodontal therapy, gum disease screenings, and routine dental cleanings.